zddhub/PixelsMeasure/README.md

 	<br>
 </div>

-[PixelsMeasure][Apple_Store] works on the whole screen, across all apps, and you can measure anything.
+[PixelsMeasure][Apple_Store] works on the whole screen, across all apps, across Apple platforms, and you can measure anything.

 Upgrade your measurement experience with PixelsMeasure now!